harshjayprakash/hx-blok/Readme.md

 - GDI32 graphics flicking (Window is forced to repaint after clicking).
 - Scaling specified can be too small or too large.
-- After vector re-sizing, unintended obstructables can render on the screen at 0, 0.
 - Block can go under the panel.
 - Generating obstructables can take time.